justone/dockviz/README.md

   * Set up an alias to run it from the (5.8 MB) docker image:

   ```
+  # if docker client using local unix socket
   alias dockviz="docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock nate/dockviz"

+  # if docker client using tcp
+  alias dockviz="docker run -it --rm -e DOCKER_HOST='tcp://127.0.0.1:2375' nate/dockviz"

   ```
 2. Visualize images by running `dockviz images -t`, which has similar output to `docker images -t`.